fuzz/etcdon/README.md

 aspersions, I have spoken at length with the team at AWS responsible for moving data around and I did not come away with the impression that they are infallible.
-If there's data you care about losing you definitely should back it up yourself, however etcdon does not support backing up S3 at this time.
+If there's data you care about losing you definitely should back it up yourself, however etcdon does not support backing up files stored on S3 at this time.

 Gathered files are copied into `local/`, which is gitignored by etcdon--you may want to manage `local/config` in its own git repo or similar.